 In regards to what kinds of blueberries are better for you, organic or conventional, the verdict is clear.

-In one study, researchers discovered the organic blueberries had higher levels of of total phenol antioxidants and total anthocyanin antioxidants.
+In one study, researchers discovered the organic blueberries had higher levels of total phenol antioxidants and total anthocyanin antioxidants.

 This is likely because organic blueberries are forced to grow naturally (as opposed to relatively stress-free like conventional blueberries) which promotes an increase in total antioxidant levels.